Academic Programs

 Typically Offered: Fall & Spring.

 HCS 207.
-Introduction to Pharmacology.
+Pharmacology for Health Science.
 3 Credit Hours.

 Introduction to the basic principles of therapeutic pharmacology.
 Special consideration of cultural beliefs and folk medicine included.
 Emphasis is on the understanding of the different classes of drugs and their application in various health care settings.